WHAT TO ORDER AT DI AN DI

 My discovery of Diandi marked an important date for me personally.

-On the day I decided to look beyond the usual, mediocre Viet food (that I was not bothered learning to make myself) and made a yelp list of places I should try, Diandi happened to be on the top of the bookmarks.
+On the day I decided to look beyond the usual, mediocre Viet food (that I was not bothered learning to make myself) and made a Yelp list of places I should try, Diandi happened to be on the top of the bookmarks.

 My impression still aligns with my thoughts regarding many items that Diandi has to offer:

+Pho: Ok, let’s address the biggest buffalo in the room -> the price (haha, yes but no, I only talk about the food here.
+We will have the price fight another time).
+Pho Thin is precisely the dish in question.
+“Thin” is the name of the original creator (Nguyen Trong Thin).
+If you’ve read my other blog about northern pho, this does not come as a surprise.
+Many families would try to make their pho stand out without disrupting the very distinctive, iconic taste.
+Very hard thing to do, and this guy’s recipe took off.
+Without going too much into detail, the recipe stands out by prepping the beef (or buffalo) differently.
+Beef is stir-fried lightly (not to the point of being done) with chicken fat (or oil, what have you), spring onions, garlic, and ginger before serving with the rest of the bowl.
+It is a quick, efficient, and affordable way to add lots of flavor to the meat.
+And it’s incredibly popular in the capital.
 Diandi’s offering is just that, and some more.
 The presentation is correct.
 Pho Thin bowl is known for having all the greens, veggies, and shit at the top, hiding the goodies below.
 The broth is correct: rich, fat, and has this egginess to it that I haven’t gotten anywhere else.
 The noodle is correct: this alone deserves the price of admission.
-Do you know how hard to get that shit done right in NYC?
+Do you know how hard it is to get that shit done right in NYC?
 This is the only one that does it.
-And last but not least, pho donut (Chinese called it yuitao): very very essential and only 2 or 3 joints that offer it.
+And last but not least, pho donut (Chinese called it youtiao): very, very essential, and only 2 or 3 joints offer it.
+As I declare many, many times: Pho Thin from Diandi is one of a very few that is worth eating in NYC.

-Cha gio chay: same shit, vegetarian.
+Cha gio chay: same thing, but vegetarian.

 Banh Trang Nuong + sth sth: same comment.